 Transformation provides opportunities!
 And this also applies to the ongoing "green" transformation of the automotive industry as well as our entire economic system.
 Sustainability is the key driver of innovation at Continental.
 We have already integrated polymers from recycled PET bottles into our tire production and will continue to increasingly integrate recycled materials into our products in the future as well.
 We offer products and surfaces made from biobased materials and are additionally developing concepts for the remanufacturing of electronic components.
-Our great strength is in the industrialization of innovations tics, as well as the additional geopolitical challenges.
+Our great strength is in the industrialization of innovations.

+Over the past year, we have once again proven our resilience: while faced with the ongoing pandemic, the transformation of our industry, supply shortages, soaring costs for raw materials, energy and logistics, as well as the additional geopolitical challenges.
 Despite all these adversities, we have not lost sight of our goals.
 At Continental, we believe that sustainability is not a choice, but a necessity.
 We are committed to minimizing our carbon footprint and reducing our environmental impact through sustainable practices and innovation.
-Our commitment to sustainability is not only driven by our desire to protect the environment, but also by our commitment to operate our business responsibly and for the benefit of our customers, employees and communities
+Our commitment to sustainability is not only driven by our desire to protect the environment, but also by our commitment to operate our business responsibly and for the benefit of our customers, employees and communities.